jupyterhub/repo2docker/docs/source/usage.rst

 `Heroku Build Packs <https://devcenter.heroku.com/articles/buildpacks>`_.
 ``repo2docker`` will look for files in two places:

-* The root of the repository.
+* A folder called ``binder`` in the root of the repository.
-* A folder called ``binder`` in the root of the repository (if this folder exists, configuration files in the root of the repository will be ignored).
+* The root of the repository. (if a folder called ``binder`` exists in the root of the repository, configuration files outside of that folder will be ignored)

 .. note::